Contemporary European law: Nazi Germany

-The post-World War II period
+Post-World War II period

-New constitutions, new codes, new rights
+New constitutions, new codes, and new rights

 Enrico De Nicola signed the Italian Constitution on December 27, 1947.
 Born from the tragic fascist experience, it is an example of a rigid, voted, compromising, democratic, and programmatic constitution, and its fundamental principles cannot be subject to revision.

 The legislative aberrations produced by totalitarian regimes called into question the state's prerogative to create laws without any limits.
 Thus, in the aftermath of World War II, the model of the constitutional state began to take hold, where, as summarized by Gustavo Zagrebelsky, "fundamental rights and individual freedoms are detached from the law, which cannot be modified or even repealed by ordinary laws."
-The new constitutions of countries that had experienced the dreadful consequences of totalitarianism became "rigid," requiring complex procedures and qualified majorities for their amendment, with fundamental principles even considered unchangeable.
+The new constitutions of countries that had experienced the dreadful consequences of totalitarianism became "rigid", requiring complex procedures and qualified majorities for their amendment, with fundamental principles even considered unchangeable.
 Furthermore, they listed various programmatic principles to guide lawmakers and judges in pursuing the numerous interests deemed worthy of protection.
 This was the case with the 1948 Constitution of the Italian Republic and the following year's Basic Law of the Federal Republic of Germany, while Japan adopted such a constitution as early as 1947, during the Allied occupation of the country.

 The results of the Second Vatican Council led to a new Code of Canon Law.

-The weakening of the legislative power of the State was also manifested through the return to a plurality of normative sources originating from international and supranational organizations, from custom, from doctrine, or from other entities internal to the State itself.
+The weakening of the legislative power of the state was manifested through the return to a plurality of normative sources originating from international and supranational organizations, from custom, from doctrine, or from other entities internal to the state itself.
 Despite this, in the countries that had already adopted it, the instrument of the code was not abandoned; on the contrary, in the post-war period, codification activity was particularly lively.
 In 1992, the Netherlands adopted a new civil code considered by many jurists to be one of the most innovative, while three years earlier, Italy had introduced a new code of criminal procedure largely based on an accusatorial system.
 In 1983, the Catholic Church replaced the Pio-Benedictine Code with a new Code of Canon Law to implement the doctrinal, pastoral, and liturgical innovations introduced by the Second Vatican Council.
 Alongside the openness to ecumenism, the new code emphasized the role of the laity, aequitas canonica, the matrimonial bond, and the discipline of the sacraments.